 2. Create a content strategy

-Once you identify a core topic, dive into some keyword research.
+Once you identify a core topic, dive into keyword research.

 First, consider common questions you’re asked on the subject.
 Then, head to Google and enter those search queries to see what kind of results appear.
 What shows up in the People Also Ask sections?

-Use a keyword research tool to find high search volume queries related to your topic and identify long-tail keywords.
+Use a keyword research tool to find high-search-volume queries related to your topic and identify long-tail keywords.

 Finally, leverage other resources like AnswerThePublic to fill in any gaps you might be missing to better understand your target audience.